spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 System (OS), Kubernetes, network and storage plugins, as well as applications.
 You may customize the OS in any way you wish, and use that OS image in your cluster profile.

+### Why Use Controller Mode

+The advantage of controller mode is that your cluster is fully managed by Palette, saving you significant time, effort, and upfront investment that would have been required for managing your own infrastructure.
+If your applications primarily run on public clouds or data centers, using controller mode allows you to manage everything for your cluster, from infrastructure to applications, in a unified platform.

 Because Palette is provisioning and managing infrastructure for you, controller mode also requires that you provide Palette with all the necessary permissions and credentials to perform these actions.
-The advantage of controller mode is that your cluster is fully managed by Palette, potentially saving you significant time, effort, and upfront investment that would have been required for managing your own infrastructure.
+For more information on the required permissions, refer to the Required Permissions page for the corresponding infrastructure provider.
+For example, refer to [Required IAM Policies](../clusters/public-cloud/aws/required-iam-policies.md) for AWS.

 ## Appliance Mode